The Academy of Technology & Advanced Manufacturing (ATAM)

 The academy will prepare students for the many diverse career opportunities in today’s growing technology, engineering, and advanced manufacturing fields.
 Students will be equipped with the personal, analytical, technical, teamwork, communication, and employability skills necessary to be successful in college and today’s workforce.
 ATAM students will be given unique learning experiences that provide them with access to industry-specific curricula, work-based learning experiences, and relationships with business professionals.
 Principal Nolan Bryant said, “Our new Academy of Technology and Advanced Manufacturing will meet two significant needs in our community.
 It will help prepare our students for careers and programs of study in many engineering and technology fields.
 It will also generate a workforce, both immediate and long-term, for the many engineering and manufacturing companies that call RTP home.”

 The learning environment will be collaborative and fun.
 All students will be supported to ensure academic success as they progress through the four-year academy in grade level cohorts.
 Project-based learning, interdisciplinary projects, and STEM principles will be integrated across technical and core courses.
 Students will complete a minimum of four technical courses in one of two career specific tracks of technology or advanced manufacturing, as well as the NC Standard Course of Study.
-View what an academy student's schedule might look like.

 Integral to the academy’s four-year course of study will be a comprehensive employability and soft skills program.
-Academy students will participate in presentations, communication, team building, resume writing, mock interviews, and other activities to prepare them for success after high school.
+Academy students will participate in presentations, communication, team building, resume writing, mock interviews, networking events and other activities to prepare them for success after high school.

 Wake County Career Academies value leadership, supportiveness, empowerment, and community.